metamot/opi5_chg_mac/README.md

 ### Note2:

-This manual is how to update spi-flash uboot-bootloader.
+This manual is how to update spi-flash uboot.
 You can do backup copy of your spi-flash bootloader (16MB).

     $ mkdir ~/my-backup
     $ sudo dd if=/dev/mtdblock0 of=~/my-backup/original.spi